 However, the Citi® Double Cash Card – 18 month BT offer does not offer a sign-up bonus and has minimal card benefits, unlike the Chase Freedom Flex℠.
 So if you make drugstore or dining purchases frequently — or anything that may fit in the bonus categories — the Chase Freedom Flex℠ is likely the better choice for you.

-The Capital One® Quicksilver® Cash Rewards Credit Card is a better travel card overall, as it has the major benefit of no foreign transaction fees and also has trip insurance.
-If you go abroad frequently and are in need of a card that will take care of those pesky fees, the Capital One® Quicksilver® Cash Rewards Credit Card may be better for you.
+The Capital One Quicksilver Cash Rewards Credit Card is a better travel card overall, as it has trip insurance and the major benefit of a foreign transaction fee of None.
+If you go abroad frequently and are in need of a card that will take care of those pesky fees, the Capital One Quicksilver Cash Rewards Credit Card may be better for you.

-What the new Chase Freedom Flex℠ means for the rest of the Chase family
+What the Chase Freedom Flex℠ means for the rest of the Chase family

 Meanwhile, Chase’s premier travel cards, the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®, earn 2 and 3 Ultimate Rewards points per dollar on travel and dining purchases, respectively.
-However, Chase’s no-annual-fee, cashback cards will start to earn 5% back on travel and 3% back on dining, which is a much greater return (though it’s specified that the 5% on travel is for purchases made through Chase Ultimate Rewards).
-While there are no announcements yet, there may likewise be some positive changes for these cards in the future.
+However, Chase’s no-annual-fee, cashback cards started earning 5% back on travel and 3% back on dining, which is a much greater return (though it’s specified that the 5% on travel is for purchases made through Chase Ultimate Rewards).